Gabri432/angular-personal-website/docs/assets/blog-content/education/what-is-the-best-renewable-energy.md

 <br />
 As water is often stored in large quantity with the use of dams, it is also <strong>highly reliable</strong> and easy to regulate based on the demand with the use of various flood control systems.<br />
 It is a particulary effective energy source in those regions of Earth that offer frequent precipitations and access to large bodies of water such as rivers.<br />
-Due to the use of dams, it is less susceptive by daily wheater.
+Due to the use of dams, it is less susceptive by daily weather.

 ## Cons
 Compared to the other energy sources, it is the <strong>most environmentally disruptive</strong>, due to the construction of dams that heavily change water distribution in a region, and so effecting local flora and fauna.